George W. Maher

-George Washington Maher (December 25, 1864 – September 12, 1926) was an American architect during the first quarter of the 20th century.
+George Washington Maher (December 25, 1864 – September 12, 1926) was an American architect during the 1890s and the first quarter of the 20th century.
 He is considered part of the Prairie School-style and was known for blending traditional architecture with the Arts & Crafts-style.

 According to architectural historian H. Allen Brooks, "His influence on the Midwest was profound and prolonged and, in its time, was certainly as great as was [Frank Lloyd] Wright's.
 Compared with the conventional architecture of the day, his work showed considerable freedom and originality, and his interiors were notable for their open and flowing...space".

 Maher was elected a Fellow of the American Institute of Architects in 1916.